 Co-working spaces and the offer of office spaces with a set of services attached are a trend that has increased in recent years.
 These cases are usually based on service agreements and not in lease agreements.
-Serviced apartments and co-living are also being gradually considered by promoters.
+Serviced apartments and co-living are also increasing in the Portuguese real estate market.